 The internet of things is devices, sensors and servers that interact to process as well as transfer information with broadband networks.

-Let's review these three key elements with real life scenarios to help clarify and understand the internet of things generally:
+Let's review these three new key elements with real life scenarios to help clarify and understand the internet of things generally:

 For instance, your fitness watch syncs with your mobile phone that then activates apps to post on Facebook and Instagram as well as shares your present location.